Skip to main content

 1917 - Prohibition Begins by Referendum

 Before and during World War I, every province in Canada imposed some form of prohibition on alcoholic beverages.
 B.C.'s prohibition measures were enacted in 1917.
 As part of its successful 1916 election platform, the provincial Liberal Party promoted prohibition and women's suffrage.
-The election ballot included referendums on both issues, and both were approved.
+The election ballot included referendums on both issues.

 Legislation came into force on October 1, 1917, prohibiting the sale of liquor except when used in medical prescriptions.